Frequently Asked Questions – Dutch Summer School

 No, unfortunately we don’t provide visa support letters and we don’t provide assistance in obtaining a visa.

-You can register for the program if you already have a right to stay in the Netherlands, based on:
+You can register for the programme if you already have a right to stay in the Netherlands, based on:

 – a (temporary) residence permit